Selected contributions

 PoC or Prod: What makes AI projects successful?

-by Roman Wixinger (Ergon Informatik AG) [details]AI prototypes are easy, reliable AI systems are rare.
+by Roman Wixinger and Hannes Stählin (Ergon Informatik AG, ETHZ) [details]AI prototypes are easy, reliable AI systems are rare.
 In this show-and-tell we share three fast checks that helped our teams turn proof of concepts into production services.Business impact: An AI project needs to solve an actual problem, so there is a need for it beyond technical curiosity.
 DevOps and reproducibility: Software engineering practices are key for ensuring security and sustainable development and operations.
 Systematic evaluation: Data collection apps and synthetic benchmarks turn "looks good" into numbers and reveal how an AI solution actually performs.Throughout the talk, we draw on lessons from our own projects in industry and academia and leave participants with a practical checklist for their next AI project. -

 Sustaining Scientific Workflows: The Case for Stable RSE Roles in AiiDA Development